 The Asper School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, one of the highest standards of achievement for business schools worldwide.
 Only five per cent of business schools achieve this distinguished recognition.

 World class professors

-Students who study supply chain management and logistics at the University of Manitoba will be taught by excellent professors - many of which have won prestigious teaching awards.
+Students who study at the University of Manitoba will be taught by excellent professors - many of which have won prestigious teaching awards.
 Our full-time professors are also active researchers, who have written textbooks, received national research grants, and had their articles published in top journals.